 If you’re looking to fundraise for the ultimate adventure experience look no further than our Snowdon charity challenge service.

-From our popular ‘Climb Snowdon’ daytime adventure to a sunrise or sunset experience, whatever you choose for your Snowdon challenge will be exactly that.
+From our popular ‘Climb Snowdon’ daytime adventure to a sunrise or sunset experience, whatever you choose for your Snowdon challenge it will be exactly that.

 We have over ten years of event management experience and have organised activities for families of four right up to organisations of 500 people.
 No charity challenge is too small and no group is too large.
 We’ll work with you in advance to identify your group’s needs and come up with the best plan for your event.
-We work regularly with Snowdonia National Park Authority to ensure our events operate with the Park’s rules.
+We work closely with Snowdonia National Park Authority to ensure our events operate with the Park’s rules.

 Our qualified and experienced Snowdon mountain guides will look after your fundraisers on the day.
 They’ll meet your group at the start point, make sure everyone has the right gear for the hike and lead them safely to the summit and back again.

 Option One - We do all the work for you